Hortashaorg/auro/ai.md

    - When adding new information, consider its level of abstraction
    - Do not make changes in File Maintenance Guidelines
    - Place architectural decisions near the top
-   - Place specific implementation patterns near bottom
+   - Place-specific implementation patterns near bottom
    - Add dates to significant updates using format: `[YYYY-MM-DD]`

 3. Quality Guidelines